“If he was from Venus, would he feed us with a spoon?”

 If I were releasing singles on the Music & Food label, this would most certainly be the B-side to Cheesed To Meat You.
 They are both technically “melts” as in grilled cheese stuffed with meats.
 They both have a Southern flair.
 And they both owe a theme song nod to the Rolling Stones’ “Sympathy For The Devil.”
 I’d even go so far as to argue The Replacements were, due to their excesses but not their longevity, The Rolling Stones of ’80s alternative rock.

 My history with The Reps is too long and storied to tell in this recipe post.
 I had the fortune to work at Schoolkids in Ann Arbor which for a time was the de facto Michigan base for the Reps on tour.
 I barely remember several post-show house parties.
-There were legendary Joe’s Starr Lounge shows (one featuring a naked Bob Stinson).
-And the general college years delight at being part of the inner circle for one of my favorite bands.
-I am far more partial to the Twin Tone Years.
-There are few better drunken rock party albums than Sorry Ma, Forgot To Take Out The Trash.
-Of the major label years, I think their debut, Tim, is the strongest album, but it also SOUNDS like a major label album.
-By the time they got to making Pleased To Meat Me, it feels like they kept the major label production polish but went back to early Rep songwriting.
-Paul Westerberg is certainly not as angry or frenzied as Sorry Ma or Hootenanny, but the pure energy of those days shines through.
-Other than the very College Radio friendly single that’s the theme song here, I can only imagine the reaction at the label when this was turned in.
+There were the legendary Joe’s Starr Lounge shows with one featuring a naked Bob Stinson.
+Plus, the general college years delight at being part of the inner circle for one of my favorite bands.
+I am far more partial to the Reps’ Twin Tone Years.
+There are few better drunken party rock albums than Sorry Ma, Forgot To Take Out The Trash.
+Of the major label years, I think their debut, Tim, is the strongest album, but it also sounds like a major-label album.
+By the time they got to making Pleased To Meet Me, it feels like they kept the major label production polish but went back to early Rep songwriting.
+Paul Westerberg is certainly not as angry or frenzied as Sorry Ma or Hootenanny, but the echoes of those days shine through.
+Other than the very college radio-friendly single that’s the theme song here, I can only imagine the reaction at the label when this was turned in.
 While there are a few great moments on later Reps releases, to me Pleased To Meet Me was their last great album.